Getting Information About Your Internet Services

 • (optional) profile: The named profile you want to use, created when configuring AWS CLI.
 For more information, see Installing and Configuring AWS CLI.

-• (optional) internet-gateway-ids: One or more IDs of Internet gateways.
+• (optional) internet-gateway-ids: One or more IDs of internet gateways.

 • (optional) filters: One or more filters, in the "Name=X,Values=Y" format.